snorbertas/Arduino-LED-Train/README.md

 # Arduino LED Train

 This is my first Arduino project using C++.
 The code programs the board to create various patterns using 10 LED (or whatever desired amount) lights.
 Here's a video demonstrating it: https://www.youtube.com/watch?v=8az_PUpH-Qc
-Big thanks to Andrew and his genius son who supplied me with the components to play around with :)
+\nBig thanks to Andrew and his genius son who supplied me with the components to play around with :)

 The physical components used:
   - Arduino UNO board